 Some people think that success is the best measure of intelligence, while others think that intelligence can be measured in other ways.

 Give reasons for your answer and include any relevant examples from your own knowledge or experience.

 Write at least 250 words.

 On the one hand, success is seen as the best indicator of intelligence.
-This is because brilliant persons are better able to overcome all obstacles in their way to success, despite having no academic qualification or limited financial resources.
+This is because brilliant people are better able to overcome all obstacles on their way to success, despite having no academic qualifications or limited financial resources.
 Steve Jobs, Apple’s famed co-founder, is a case in point.
 He becomes phenomenally successful, despite dropping out of college.
 I believe that this is often not the case because hard work and determination play important roles in such success stories.

 To reiterate, success is regarded by many as the most appropriate way to measure intelligence.
 But, I think standardized tests are better methods for assessing the intellectual capacity of human beings because they are usually more accurate and applicable to a wide range of people.